martin-p-bauer/2018_JWP/part2/Software_Implementation.md

 -	Inference API to reason over the data

 ## Code implementation
+Next we will show how to write software in Java for processing the semantic information from the previous power profile instantiation example.

-In order to write software for processing semantic information, the first thing we need to do is to set up a semantic repository where the models will be added.
+The power profile uses the SAREF4ENER extension of SAREF ontology.
+So, the first thing we need to do is to set up a semantic repository where these models will be added.
 We will use Apache Jena Fuseki (https://jena.apache.org/documentation/fuseki2/) that provides a robust, transactional persistent storage layer and a SPARQL server.
 -	Download the software from https://jena.apache.org/download/
 -	Install and run Fuseki: https://jena.apache.org/documentation/fuseki2/fuseki-run.html
-From now on we will assume that the name of the dataset is “exampleds” and the dataset URI is http://localhost:3030/exampleds.
+From now on we will assume that the name of the dataset is “energyds” and the dataset URI is http://localhost:3030/energyds.

-Next, we provide code to manage CRUD operations on semantic models and to query and update the datasets.

-Code to add a model to the default graph of the dataset  and to replace the default model
+In order to add a model to the dataset we need to provide the path or url to the file and the RDF I/O technology (RIOT), e.g. Turtle, RDF/XML, etc. as shown below.
+The loadEnergyExample method shows how to add SAREF4ENER, SAREF and the power profile instantiation to the dataset.
+The file example.ttl contains the RDF code for the power profile.
+SAREF4ENER is in Turtle format whereas SAREF is in RDF/XML format.

 ```
 import org.apache.jena.query.*;
 import org.apache.jena.rdf.model.*;